ginatrapani/isosceles/puphpet/puppet/modules/apache/README.md

 #####`keepalive_timeout`

-Sets the amount of time the server will wait for subsequent requests on a persistent connection.
+Sets the amount of time the server waits for subsequent requests on a persistent connection.
 Defaults to '15'.

 #####`max_keepalive_requests`